Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

 \subsection{Description of the game}

-The game starts with a colored graph.
-The players alternate turns.
-Each turn consists of choosing a refinement of the current coloring of the graph.
+The game starts with a colored graph on vertex set~$V$.
+Player 1 begins and the players alternate turns.
+Each turn consists in choosing a refinement of the current coloring of the graph.
 If in his turn Player 1 is faced with the colored graph~$G$, then he must choose a proper refinement of~$G$, that is, he must return a graph~$G'$ with~$G \succneqq G'$.
 In contrast to this, in a turn of Player 2, when faced with the graph~$G$, she has to return a graph~$G'$ with~$G\succeq G' \succeq \widetilde{G}$.
-Thus, the refinement that Player~$2$ chooses must still be coarser than~$\widetilde{G}$, but it can for example be equivalent to~$G$ or to~$\widetilde{G}$.
-The game ends when the coloring of the graph induces the discrete partition.
+Thus, the refinement that Player~$2$ chooses must still be coarser than~$\widetilde{G}$, but it may be equivalent to~$G$ or to~$\widetilde{G}$.
+The game ends when the coloring of the graph induces the discrete partition, i.\,e., the partition~$\{\{(u,v)\} \mid u,v \in V\}$.

-Each turn of Player~$1$ adds 1 to the total cost of the game, whereas the cost for a turn of Player~2 playing~$G'$ as a response to~$G$ is the smallest integer~$j$ such that~$G'\succeq G^{(j)}$.
-Thus, a turn of Player~$2$ costs the number of Weisfeiler-Leman iterations she needs to obtain the graph she returns to Player~$1$.
-Everything that contributes~$1$ to the total cost is called a \emph{move}.
+Each turn of Player~$1$ adds 1 to the total costs of the game, whereas the costs for a turn of Player~$2$ playing~$G'$ as a response to~$G$ is the smallest integer~$j$ such that~$G'\succeq G^{(j)}$.
+Thus, a turn of Player~$2$ costs the number of iterations of the Weisfeiler-Leman algorithm that she needs to perform in order to obtain a refinement of the graph she returns to Player~$1$.
+In the game, every modification of a graph that increases the total costs by~$1$ is called a \emph{move}.
 Note that the game has costs of at most~$O(n^2)$.